> Our review guidelines

 In this situation, neither the bike nor the bicycle helmet is secure, but the method does enough to stop a quick grab and run theft.

-Personally, I only ever stop at small shops or bakeries, where the bike is always only a few feet away from me.
-This method is ideal for those occasions.
+🤔 In My Opinion: I only ever use this method at small shops 🏪 or 🥖 bakeries 🥪, where the bike is always only a few feet away from me and for really, REALLY short periods.

-Video: User Your Helmet As A Bike Lock
+Video: Use Your Helmet As A Bike Lock

 Common Questions About Locking Helmets To Bicycles

 How Can I Lock My Helmet And Bicycle Together Using A Single Lock?